Engee documentation

 In the constructor of the structure, the limit parameters are checked (validated) whether the parameter is a scalar and real data type.
 After that, the iter field is initialised with a null value of the corresponding T type.
 The update! function updates the state of the counter , increasing the value of iter by one each time it is called.
 If the current value of iter exceeds limit, it is reset to zero and allows the counter to cycle back to the initial state.

-In the source code of a block Engee Function it is possible to use include referring to external code.
+In the source code of the Engee Function block, you can use include to reference external code.
 This allows variables from external code (if any) to be initialised in the source code.

-The actual data type, as well as the support for possible data types, depends on the user code within the block.
+The actual data type, as well as the support for possible data types, depends on the custom code within the block.

 Example code

 This example presents a simplified implementation of the block Discrete-Time Integrator, based on the integration of Julia code into the Engee model.
 The direct Euler method is chosen as the integration method.
-On the Advanced tab of the block Engee Function set the Discrete value of the Sample time inheritance method parameters.
-Then fill in the cells of the source code as follows:
+On the Advanced tab of the Engee Function block set the Discrete value for the Sample time inheritance method parameters.
+Then fill in the source code cells as follows:

 • In the cell Common code: